KiDS-WL/Nz_Fitting/README.md

 Repository for Nz fitting packages

 ## Issues
-- Currently only fitting single tomographic bins
+- Currently does not include the bias model in the fitting procedure